valory-xyz/ai-registry-mech/README.md

 ## Deployment addresses

+The list of contract addresses for different chains and their full contract configuration can be found [here](https://github.com/valory-xyz/autonolas-registries/blob/main/docs/configuration.json).

 ### Previous versions, to be deprecated soon

 | Network | AI Agent Registry    | AgentFactory    | AgentFactorySubscription   | MechMarketplace   |